bright/new-www/content/our-areas/healthcare-software-development.md

 ### patient engagement apps

-Empowering patients to manage their health conditions is a crucial step in the digital revolution of healthcare, especially in the management of chronic diseases. **Our team has experience in developing applications, for example, for [Parkinson's patients](/projects/solution-for-parkinsons-patients/), with a strong focus on patient engagement**.
+Empowering patients through **patient engagement apps** is at the heart of **healthcare IT services**.
+Our team has extensive experience in **healthcare mobile application development**, including[**solutions tailored for** chronic disease management](/projects/solution-for-parkinsons-patients/)and neurological disorders like Parkinson’s.

 ### FemTech solutions